-- Where is Costa Brava Spain?
-The Costa Brava is the stretch of coast line that starts from just north of Barcelona, to the French border.
+The Costa Brava is the stretch of coastline that starts from just north of Barcelona, to the French border.
 It lies entirely within Girona, which is a province within Catalonia, in the northeast of Spain.

-- How far is Costa Brava from Barcelona?
 The Costa Brava starts in Blanes, which is a little over an hour drive from Barcelona.
-The most northern edge of the Costa Brava is Portbou, which is about 2 1/2 hours from Barcelona, which means that all of the best Costa Brava places to visit are within easy reach of Bacrelona.
+The most northern edge of the Costa Brava is Portbou, which is about 2 1/2 hours from Barcelona, which means that all of the best Costa Brava places to visit are within easy reach of Barcelona.

 Pin It!
 What To Do in the Costa Brava – Wine Lovers